 Accurate Prescription Price Quotes are Important

-If you’ve ever used a prescription price-check tool for an Rx savings program (like ScriptSave WellRx), only to have been told a different price when the time came to collect & pay for the prescription at the pharmacy, then the next few paragraphs are for you.
+If you’ve ever used a medication price-check tool for a prescription savings program (like ScriptSave WellRx), only to have been told a different price when you're ready to pay for the prescription at the pharmacy, then this post is for you.

-For patients using prescription savings programs, there are a few steps that can be taken to help reduce the potential for errors with an Rx price-check tool.
+For patients using prescription savings programs, there are a few steps that can be taken to help reduce the potential for errors with a prescription price-check tool.

-In short, there are some very important things to keep in mind when price look-up with a prescription discount card (and overlooking any single one of them has the potential to make a mess of things).
+In short, there are some very important things to keep in mind when checking prescription prices with a prescription discount card (and overlooking any single one of them has the potential to make a mess of things).

 In no particular order, at ScriptSave WellRx we always recommend that our members keep the following pointers in mind: